-- a citizen or resident of the U.S.; - a corporation created or organized in or under the laws of the U.S.; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (1) is subject to the primary supervision of a court within the U.S. and one or more U.S. persons have authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.
+- a citizen or resident of the U.S.; - a corporation created or organized in or under the laws of the U.S. or any political subdivision of the U.S.; - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if it (1) is subject to the primary supervision of a court within the U.S. and one or more U.S. persons have authority to control all substantial decisions of the trust or (2) has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person.